-74.1 High school lacrosse shall be played under the rules of the National Federation of State High School Associations, as modified by the MIAA.

-- 74.1.1 The Lacrosse Committees voted (1/16/18) that they will NOT be recognizing the 120-yard unified lacrosse field option recommended by the NFHS (section 1, article 2). - 74.2 Girls will wear protective goggles approved by the Sports Medicine Committee.
-NFHS Girls Lacrosse Rule 2.7.2 contains all ASTM standards for required eye protection. - 74.3 All participants must wear mouth guards.
-NFHS Rules 2.7.1 (girls) and 1.9.1b (boys) detail all mouthguard/tooth protector requirements - 74.4 Boys matches may not exceed 15-minute quarters.
-Girls matches may not exceed 25minute halves.
-The timing of matches will continue to follow NFHS rules.
-For boys' lacrosse, NFHS Rule 3.1.1 details regulation playing time as four periods of 12minutes.
-For girls' lacrosse, NFHS Rule 4.1.1 details a maximum of 48 minutes divided into four 12-minute quarters. - Gloves worn by a team do not have to be the same color. - 74.6 In Boys lacrosse if a team is leading by 12 goals at the end of the third quarter the fourth quarter will have running time.
-There will be no resumption of stop time once this rule is started. - 74.7 In Boys lacrosse: No penalty will be assessed if a school has different colored helmets. - 74.8 In Boys lacrosse: Two stick checks per half may be conducted at random times by the officials.
+- 74.1 High school lacrosse shall be played under the rules of the National Federation of State High School Associations, as modified by the MIAA. - 74.1.1 The Lacrosse Committees voted (1/16/18) that they will NOT be recognizing the 120-yard unified lacrosse field option recommended by the NFHS (section 1, article 2). - 74.2 Gloves worn by a team do not have to be the same color. - 74.3 In Boys lacrosse: No penalty will be assessed if a school has different colored helmets. - 74.4 In Boys lacrosse: Two stick checks per half may be conducted at random times by the officials.